joshuaslate/convert-proto-to-ts/README.md

   protoPath?: string;
   // outputPath is the path, relative to the root, where the generated TypeScript files will be saved
   outputPath: string;
+  // clearOutputPath is true if you'd like to clear the output path before generating new files (default: true) clearOutputPath?: boolean;
   // fieldNameKeepCase is true if you'd like to keep field casing instead of camel casing (passed to protobufjs loadSync options), defaults to false fieldNameKeepCase?: boolean;
   // namespacesToIgnore is an array of namespaces that you would like to avoid resolving types for, e.g., ["google"]